 It is worth spending as much as you can on a boiling water tap.
 Opt for a reputable brand to ensure quality and reliability.
 Not all hot water taps deliver water at 100°C, which is the ideal temperature for brewing black and herbal teas.
 So, check before you buy if that is what you want.
 Quooker, Franke and Qettle all deliver water at this temperature.

 The water tank is fitted in the cabinet underneath the sink.
 Depending on the brand you choose, you might lose a quarter of your cupboard space or more.
 The size of the tank will affect how much water is dispensed in one go.
-So, check its capacity, as this varies in different models and ranges from 2-11 litres.
+So check the capacity of the instant hot water tap you’re considering, as this varies in different models and ranges from 2-11 litres.
+A typical three-bedroom household should be fine with a 3-4 litre tank.
 The unit will also need a power supply.

 Though an instant hot water tap is fairly maintenance-free, you will need to invest in a limescale-control unit.
 Otherwise, you’ll occasionally have to remove the limescale residue.
 Lemon juice or white vinegar is effective at removing the deposits.